alexandramilliron/Take-a-Walk/README.md

 ![](userratings.gif)

-The user can access more information about a restaurant by clicking on the rating (either the card or the name).
-This loads additional information retrieved via a fetch request to the Yelp Fusion API.
-The page also links to the restaurant on Yelp.
+The user can access more information by clicking on the rating (either the card or the name).
+This loads additional information retrieved via fetch requests to the Hiking Project and Yelp Fusion APIs.

 ![](restinfo.gif)

-Finally, the user also has access to all of the restaurants and trails stored in the database.
-The names similarly link to the information pages.
+Finally, the user also has access to all of the restaurants and trails stored in the database, sorted by state (for now).
+This page also routes to the components that provide additional information.

 ![](allrestaurants.gif)